OpenKH/OpenKh/README.md

 All the builds from `master` and from pull requestes are generated from [GitHub Actions](https://github.com/OpenKh/OpenKh/actions).

 After extracting a release, open `OpenKh.Launcher.exe`.
 The launcher presents the Mod Manager as the recommended option for installing and playing mods, while editors, converters, and command-line utilities for mod creators are kept in the separate `AdvancedTools` section.
-Application dependencies are organized under `Apps`, leaving the release root with a single executable entry point.
+Application dependencies are organized under `Apps`, leaving the release root with a single visible executable entry point.
+The launcher can also check for OpenKH updates and create a Mod Manager desktop shortcut.

-Existing installations are migrated to the organized layout during their first update.
+Existing installations are migrated to the organized layout when the updated launcher or an existing Mod Manager shortcut is opened.
 Mod Manager settings, presets, mod lists, and user content remain available while obsolete application files are removed from the release root.
+A hidden compatibility entry point remains in the release root so existing shortcuts continue to work after migration and future updates.

 OpenKH tools require the installation of the [.NET 8.0 Runtime](https://dotnet.microsoft.com/download/dotnet/8.0).
 All the UI tools are designed to work on Windows, while command line tools will work on any operating system.